Skip to main content

 While Tokyo remains Kuma’s primary canvas, his international projects demonstrate why global developers seek his vision.
 The V&A Dundee in Scotland, opened in 2018, brought his signature approach to the waterfront with a dramatic ship-like structure that connects the city to the sea.
 In France, the FRAC Marseille contemporary art center shows how his wooden lattice techniques translate to Mediterranean settings.
 His Odunpazari Modern Museum in Turkey uses stacked timber boxes that echo traditional Ottoman architecture while remaining distinctly modern.
 Perhaps most telling for luxury property buyers is his work on high-end hospitality projects, from the Mandarin Oriental’s spa complexes in the Caribbean to boutique hotels across China.

 These international commissions prove that Kuma’s philosophy of blending buildings with their environment works anywhere, making his Tokyo properties even more valuable as examples of a globally recognized architectural language.
-When you invest in a Kuma building in Tokyo, you’re buying into a design philosophy that resonates from Paris to Beijing.
+Kuma’s Tokyo buildings are part of a design approach recognized internationally, from Paris to Beijing, which adds to their appeal for buyers who value architecture with a global reputation.

 Properties designed by Kuma or located near his buildings offer several advantages.
 First, they can hold value better than standard developments because they’re considered architectural landmarks.
 Second, they can attract a specific type of resident, people who value design, culture, and quality of life over just square footage and amenities.